fleetdm/fleet/server/mdm/nanomdm/docs/operations-guide.md

 Enables the authentication proxy and reverse proxies HTTP requests from the server's `/authproxy/` endpoint to this URL if the client provides the device's enrollment authentication.
 See below for more information.

+### -ua-zl-dc

+* reply with zero-length DigestChallenge for UserAuthenticate

+By default NanoMDM will respond to a `UserAuthenticate` message with an HTTP 410.
+This effectively declines management of that the user channel for that MDM user.
+Enabling this option turns on the "zero-length" Digest Challenge mode where NanoMDM replies with an empty Digest Challenge to enable management each time a client enrolls.

+Note that the `UserAuthenticate` message is only for "directory" MDM users and not the "primary" MDM user enrollment.
+See also [Apple's discussion of UserAthenticate](https://developer.apple.com/documentation/devicemanagement/userauthenticate#discussion) for more information.

 ## HTTP endpoints & APIs

 ### MDM